-The Goto Islands sit 100 km west of Nagasaki, accessible only by sea or air.
-With kids, this archipelago of 140+ islands offers some of Kyushu’s best beaches and Christian heritage sites — but the journey is the gating factor.
-Choose between a 1.5-hour jet foil or a 3.5-hour overnight car ferry.
+The Goto Islands sit 100 km west of Nagasaki, reachable only by sea or air.
+With kids in tow, this archipelago of 140+ islands rewards you with some of Kyushu’s best beaches and Christian heritage sites.

 Detailed ferry options for families